ric-bianchi/Coin3D-SoQt-Examples/README.md

 set(CMAKE_MACOSX_RPATH 1)
 ```

-3. Then, you have to setup your Qt installation, if not setup on login by default.
+3. At this point, you should have setup your Qt installation set, if not set on login by default.
 A working and correctly configured Qt environment is needed to compile SoQt.
+If you do not have it yet, please refer to the [section about installing Qt](#install-the-qt-framework).

 4. Configure and compile the code: